-Audit-Related Fees: \$ 124,350 \$ 127,500
+Audit-Related Fees: \$ 134,500 \$ 226,500

-Benefit plan audits 76,000 78,000
+Benefit plan audits 83,500 88,000

-Affiliate rules audit 15,100 15,500
+Affiliate rules audit 16,000 16,500

-Other (includina Form 2-A filinas) 33.250 34.000
+Other (including Form 2-A filings) 35,000 122,000

 The services include benefit plan audits, regulatory audits, and regulatory compliance.
+The 2014 amounts include services relating to the construction services acquisition.

-Tax Fees: \$ 56,350 \$ 32,300
+Tax Fees: \$ 54,000 \$ 248,500

-Tax return review 31,350 32,300
+Tax return review 31,200 36,200

-Tax planning and advice 25,000
+Tax planning and advice 22,800 212,300

 The services include corporate tax return reviews and corporate tax planning and advice.
+The 2014 amounts include services relating to the construction services acquisition.
 The independent registered public accounting firm's independence is assessed with respect to tax planning and advice services to be provided, and in light of the prohibition of representing the Company on tax matters before any regulatory or judicial proceeding or providing tax services to Company executives or directors.